Jonas-Zielke/CPCluster/docs/DEVELOPER_GUIDE.md

    ```
 4. Build the entire workspace once using `cargo build --workspace`.
 5. Run nodes separately in different terminals with `cargo run`.
-6. Runtime options such as port ranges or master addresses are loaded from `config.json` via the `Config` helper in `cpcluster_common`.
+6. Runtime options such as port ranges or master addresses are loaded from a configuration file via the `Config` helper in `cpcluster_common`.
+The path defaults to `config.json` but can be supplied as the first command line argument when running the binaries.

 ## Additional documentation